What’s New in RHEL 9

 Red Hat Enterprise Linux 9 (RHEL 9) was released on 17 May 2022.
 As an enterprise operating system with ten years of support until 2032, this article highlights some of the changes and new features that are available along with links to the official documents, press releases and relevant blog posts.

-It’s worth mentioning that RHEL 9.3 is now available as of 8 November 2023, as is RHEL 9.2 and 9.1 so if you are deploying on a new server, this is the version you’ll probably want to deploy the latest release
+It’s worth mentioning that since this article was originally written, there have been some updates, of so if you are deploying on a new server, this is the version you’ll probably want to deploy the latest release.

 Official Documentation